ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 * Symptoms of Depression Experienced in the Last two weeks broken down by age groups, sex, gender, sexual orientation, race/ethnicity, education level, marital status,household size, income level. each state has a different tab.
 [US Census Depression Syndrome.xlsx](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073568/US.Census.Depression.Syndrome.xlsx)
 * Covid Cases and Covid related deaths broken down by states in 2021.
 [United_States_COVID-19_Cases_and_Deaths_by_State_over_Time.csv](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073569/United_States_COVID-19_Cases_and_Deaths_by_State_over_Time.csv)
 * Information on mental health diagnoses and substance use. https://www.datafiles.samhsa.gov/dataset/mental-health-client-level-data-2019-mh-cld-2019-ds0001

+## Data Preprocessing

+We are using Google colab to preprocess our data files, add or remove columns, remove nulls and Nan, delete duplicate, and start with initial joins in Pandas.
+We are using Matplotlib to explore data in scatter plots.
+The cleaned data set will be imported to pgadmin database as a csv file format.

+## Data base

+We are usinng Postgres pgadmin4 to store our data set and to run SQL to find the needed information to create a final data set for the machine learning model.
+We started with the ERD to show our initial schema via using QuickDBD.
+We chose otr table names and datatypes.

+## Machine Learning

+We started loading a mock up data set to initiate the supervised machine learning model by choosing the linear regression model.